Published: Apr 29, 2019Time to read: 5mins Category: Learning

 Another great use of widgets is to display delegated tasks, recent user activity, and proficiency levels.
 In fact, a modern LMS should provide widgets that are configurable to show almost any element relating to compliance training.

-Employee progress can also be clearly tracked by features such as color coding.
-In this example, the number of courses each learner is taking and the progress they’ve made is charted in one neat summary, with a dropdown box allowing their learning from different years to be summoned.
+Employee progress can also be clearly tracked using 'My Progress Tracker' features such as color coding.
+The number of courses each learner is taking and the progress they’ve made can be charted in one neat summary, with a dropdown box allowing their learning from different years to be summoned.

 A Compliance LMS Keeps You Ahead of the Curve